The Gromov-Hausdorff propinquity for metric Spectral Triples: The covariant Metrical Propinquity

-The covariant reach is a modification of the idea of the Hausdorff distance we used in Proposition (\ref{reach-prop}) which includes the action and local almost isometries.
+The covariant reach of a covariant tunnel is inspired by Proposition (\ref{reach-prop}), and includes the actions and local almost isometries.
 For reference and comparison, we also include the reach of a covariant tunnel following \cite{Latremoliere18b}.

-As our notation involves a lot of data, we will take the liberty to invoke the notations used in Definition {\ref{covariant-tunnel-def}) repeatedly below.
+As our notation involves a lot of data, we will take the liberty to invoke the notations used in Definition ({\ref{covariant-tunnel-def}}) repeatedly below.

 \begin{definition}[{\cite{Latremoliere18b}}] We use the notations of Definition (\ref{covariant-tunnel-def}).
 The \emph{$\varepsilon$-covariant reach} $\tunnelreach{\tau}{\varepsilon}$ of $\tau$ is:

 \end{definition}